henrylee746/Python_Board_Game/README.md

-#Python Board Game
+Python Board Game

-Utilises basic Python functions and operations to make an animated checkerboard game using the Pygame library
+Utilises basic Python functions and operations to make an animated checkerboard game using the Pygame Library